ZibrasIsmail/simple-rust-based-file-server-bounty/README.md

 This project is a simple file server implemented in Rust, created as part of the StackUp bounty challenge.
 It serves files as a simple HTML document, listing all directories and folders as links.

+## Test Files

+To help test the functionality of this file server, we've included sample files in the `test_files` directory:

+- `simple-http/index.html`: A simple HTML file to test basic file serving
+- `document.pdf`: A PDF file to test PDF viewing capabilities
+- `video_sample.mp4`: A short video file to test video playback

 ## Features

 - Traverse up and into directories